Apache ActiveMQ Artemis supports the AMQP

 AMQP and destinations

 If an AMQP Link is dynamic then a temporary queue will be created and either the remote source or remote target address will be set to the name of the temporary queue.
-If the Link is not dynamic then the the address of the remote target or source will used for the queue.
-If this does not exist then it will be auto-created if the settings allow.
+If the Link is not dynamic then the address of the remote target or source will be used for the queue.
+In case it does not exist, it will be auto-created if the settings allow.

 AMQP and Multicast Addresses (Topics)

 Although AMQP has no notion of "topics" it is still possible to treat AMQP

 consumers or receivers as subscriptions rather than just consumers on a queue.

 By default any receiving link that attaches to an address that has only

 multicast enabled will be treated as a subscription and a corresponding

 subscription queue will be created.
 If the Terminus Durability is either

 CONFIGURATION then the queue will be made durable